mietright/code-of-conduct/README.md

 Each member of the team is the owner of their tasks.
 They choose how to do their tasks, when to ask for help, and when to pull the plug on a discussion that they asked for.

 ## Credits and recognition
 Give credits to the original owner for ideas and implementations.
 The team should not compete with each other and feel free to share thoughts with confidence.
-It includes Ideas, design, execution, or any piece of work.
+It includes ideas, design, execution, or any piece of work.

 Do not take credit for the idea or implementation of someone else.
 It is ok to use ideas as a base, but we need to give credit to the owner of the original idea.